I’m bad ass and am kicking sand in your face.

 I will see you at http://tdc.ds106.us/, I am the one kicking sand in your face.

-The Are You Up to the Daily Create Seven Day Challenge? by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Are You Up to the Daily Create Seven Day Challenge? by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.